DeckHubApp/Home/README.md

-# Slidable
+# DeckHub

-This is the Home repo for the Slidable organization, which comprises multiple projects.
+This is the Home repo for the DeckHubApp organization, which comprises multiple projects.

-Slidable is a [RendleLabs](https://rendlelabs.com) project with two aims:
+DeckHub is a [RendleLabs](https://rendlelabs.com) project with two aims:

 1. Provide a useful set of tools for speakers, listeners and conference organizers to engage with each other and share knowledge more effectively.